kubernetes-sigs/kubebuilder/docs/book/src/plugins/extending/extending_cli_features_and_plugins.md

 Plugins are responsible for implementing the code that will be executed when the sub-commands are called.
 You can create a new plugin by implementing the [Plugin interface][plugin-interface].

-On top of being a `Base`, a plugin should also implement the [`SubcommandMetadata`][plugin-subc] interface so it can be run with a CLI.
-It optionally to set custom help text for the target  command; this method can be a no-op, which will preserve the default help text set by the [cobra][cobra] command constructors.
+On top of being a `Base`, a plugin should also implement the [`SubcommandMetadata`][plugin-subc-metadata] interface so it can be run with a CLI.
+Optionally, a custom help text for the target  command can be set; this method can be a no-op, which will preserve the default help text set by the [cobra][cobra] command constructors.